attr-encrypted/attr_encrypted/README.markdown

 	end

+### Conditional encrypting ###

+There may be times that you want to only encrypt when certain conditions are met.
+For example maybe you're using rails and you don't want to encrypt attributes when you're in development mode.
+You can specify conditions like this:

+	class User
+	  attr_encrypted :email, :key => 'a secret key', :unless => Rails.env.development?
+	end

+You can specify both `:if` and `:unless` options.
+If you pass a symbol representing an instance method then the result of the method will be evaluated.
+Any objects that respond to :call are evaluated as well.

 ### Custom encryptor ###

 The [Huberry::Encryptor](http://github.com/shuber/encryptor) class is used by default.
 You may use your own custom encryptor by specifying